María José Ferrada: Career

 One of her most-well known works is a collection of poems titled Ninos (Children) published in 2013, which chronicles the thoughts, aspirations, and lives of Chilean children and was dedicated to the minors who experienced political violence during the Chilean dictatorship.
 Ninos received several awards, including an award from the Academia Chilena de la Lengua for the best literary work published in Chile, and the Santiago Municipal Literature Award.
 Ferrada's book Un Jardin, which was illustrated by Isidro Ferrer, was also widely published in Spanish-speaking countries, and won the Banco del Libro de Venezuela award for best children's book, as well as an honorable mention at the Ragazzi Awards.
 In 2013, Ferrada also published Notas al margen, which won the Marta Brunet Prize and the Colibrí Medal, from IBBY Chile.

 Ferrada published Kramp (How to Order the Universe, translated into English by Elizabeth Bryer in 2021), a novel for adults, in 2017.
 Kramp won numerous awards, including three of Chile's biggest literary awards: the Círculo de Críticos de Arte Best Novel, Chilean Ministry of Culture's prize for best novel, and the Santiago Municipal Literature Award.
 Kramp is a novel about a young girl who accompanies her father, a traveling salesman, and the people they meet in their travels.
 Ferrada has described the book as an "autobiographical story," drawing from her own childhood travels with her father, who was also a salesman.
 The book has been published into Italian, Brazilian Portuguese, Danish, and German, and in English translation.
 It was listed as one of the best novels of 2021 by the San Francisco Chronicle, and one of 100 notable translations in 2021 by World Literature Today.

+Her next novel for adults, 2021's El hombre del cartel ("Billboard Man"), was published in English translation as How to Turn Into a Bird In 2022.
+The story centers on a young boy, Miguel, whose uncle begins living up on a Coca-Cola billboard.
+As Miguel spends more and more time up on the billboard with his uncle, his community below deteriorates into mistrust and violence.

-In 2021, she also won the XVII Ibero-American SM Prize for Children's and Young People's Literature in Mexico.
+In 2021, she won the XVII Ibero-American SM Prize for Children's and Young People's Literature in Mexico.
 Ferrada has also won several other awards for her writing, including the City of Orihuela de Poesía, and the Premio Hispanoamericano de Poesía para Niños.

 Ferrada has identified Japanese literature as a major influence on her writing.